 A camp is located 20 km to Shahdad and provides you a facility to enjoy starry nights in the desert.
 You can also enjoy a safari, camel riding, and walking barefoot in the desert during your sojourn at the place.

 In the northeast of Babak city, in the heart of a valley is a rocky village, Meymand.
 In fact, it was built a thousand years ago with the carving of the rocks.
 The interesting point is that there is everyday life in this historic village after centuries and there are some inhabitants in this village.

-It is on UNESCO heritage list and one of the first human residences in the Iranian plateau since 12000 years ago.
+It is on UNESCO heritage list and is one of the first human residences on the Iranian plateau since 12000 years ago.

-The village has a high temperature in summers and very cold in winter.
+The village has a high temperature in summer and very cold in winter.
 So it is a great manifestation of friendship between humans and nature.

 Best time to visit Kerman

 Like other parts of Iran, spring and autumn are the best time to visit Kerman Province.
 The weather is hot during the summer.
 Remember that some locations like Bam are located in the southern part of the province is even hotter and drier.

 Read also: Best Time to Visit Iran: A Complete Guide

 There are different types of Abgoosht, which literally means ‘meat broth’.